-In their exposition of the function of credit enhancement, Herrmann and Tierney (1999) refer to base case 10-year cumulative default rates and base case recovery rates in an exemplary derivation of the credit enhancement level required by two of the three major rating agencies Moody's, Fitch IBC and Standard & Poor's.
-Given a diversified pool of B-rated (non-investment grade) collateral, Moody's would estimate a default rate of 31.8% and a loss rate of 22.3% of the entire portfolio respectively (assuming a conservative recovery rate of 30% of assets).
-In order to achieve a desired structured rating of Aa2 for this portfolio in the wake of a CLO transaction, default tolerance has to be lower.
-The higher rating assumes a lower default frequency such that a tolerance of a higher default rate must increase at the same expected loss as before (expected loss = default frequency/probability of default \ loss severity).
 In the case of a desired investment-grade rating of Aa2 the rated class must now survive higher default and loss rates (39% and 55.7% respectively) of the reference portfolio, which implies a subordination of 39% of the reference portfolio value in equity tranches as credit enhancement.
 Fitch IBC would require a slightly lower default rate of 52.3% due for an AA-rated class based on the assumption of a based default rate of 29.9% for a B-rated collateral.
-As the desired rating rises, the marginal reduction of loss expectation is compensated by a commensurate degree of credit enhancement as the migration from a noninvestment-grade rating to a AA-rating equates to the significant reduction in the variance of default probability.
+As the desired rating rises, the marginal reduction of loss expectation is compensated by a commensurate degree of credit enhancement as the migration from a non-investment-grade rating to a AA-rating equates to the significant reduction in the variance of default probability.
 Thus, credit enhancement truly serves as a safety mechanism to protect investors in senior and mezzanine tranches of CLOs from default loss in excess of estimated losses.